Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Introduction

-As mentioned before, we establish our posterior consistency results (Theorem \ref{th_siw}, \ref{th_matF}) in a setting that allows $q (= q_n)$ to grow with $n$ but with the restriction that $q_n=o(n)$.
-We establish the (partial) necessity of this restriction by proving that if $q_n/n \to \gamma $, as $n \to \infty$ where $\gamma \in (0,\infty)$ then the posterior mean will be inconsistent i.e. we will have a serious problem for estimation purpose (Lemma \ref{incon:siw}, \ref{incon:matF}).
+As mentioned before, we establish our posterior consistency results (Theorem \ref{th_siw} and \ref{th_matF}) in a setting that allows $q (= q_n)$ to grow with $n$ but with the restriction that $q_n=o(n)$.
+We establish the (partial) necessity of this restriction by proving that if $q_n/n \to \gamma $, as $n \to \infty$ where $\gamma \in (0,\infty)$ then the posterior mean will be inconsistent i.e. we will have a serious problem for purposes of estimation (Lemma \ref{incon:siw} and \ref{incon:matF}).
+In Lemma \ref{incon:whole}, we establish that the entire posterior distribution concentrates on a region that is strictly bounded away from the truth when $q_n/n \to \gamma $, as $n \to \infty$ where $\gamma \in (0,\infty)$.
 This is not surprising since the priors under consideration do not impose any parameter-reducing restrictions (such as sparsity or low rank) on the covariance matrix.
-Such restrictions are key to proving consistency results in ultra-high dimensional "Large $q$, Small $n$" (or, $q_n>>n$) setting.
+Such restrictions are key to proving consistency results in ultra-high dimensional ``Large $q$, Small $n$'' (or, $q_n>>n$) setting.
 Adaptation of these priors to the sparsity/ low-rank setting and associated consistency results is beyond the scope of this paper and a basis of future research.
+Although our main focus is on the parameter $\uSigma$, we also establish a posterior contraction rate for the coefficient matrix $\uB$, with the restriction $p_n = o(n)$ and $q_n = o(n)$ under the spectral norm (Theorem \ref{th_B1}), and with $p_n q_n = o(n)$ under the Frobenius norm (Theorem \ref{th_B2}).
+This contraction rate is standard and aligns with that of simple least squares estimators for the parameter vector $\uB$ (Lemma \ref{subg4}).
+It is worth mentioning that the posterior contraction rate for $\uSigma$ aligns with that of the sample covariance matrix of the least squares residuals.
+This result is embedded in the proofs of Theorems \ref{th_siw} and \ref{th_matF}.

 The rest of the paper is organized as follows.
 After setting up the basic notation in the next paragraph, we state our basic definitions in Section \ref{sec2}.
-In Section \ref{sec3}, we discuss our prior and posterior distributions.
-The main results of this paper are stated in Section \ref{sec4} together with some Lemmas used to prove the main results in Section \ref{sec5} and Section \ref{sec6}.
-Section \ref{sec7} includes inconsistency in estimation in the very high dimensional setting.
-Section \ref{sec8} contains some numerical simulations.
-Proofs of some technical Lemmas are given in a supporting document.
-We end the paper with some concluding remarks in Section \ref{sec9}.
+In Section \ref{sec3}, we discuss the prior and posterior distributions.
+The main results of this paper are presented in Section \ref{sec4} and Section \ref{sec6}.
+Section \ref{sec7} addresses inconsistency in estimation and posterior inconsistency in high-dimensional settings.
+In Section \ref{sec8}, we present the geometric ergodicity proof for the Gibbs sampler under the scale-mixed IW prior.
+Section \ref{sec9} features numerical simulations.
+Section \ref{sec5} contains the proofs of the main results from Sections \ref{sec4} and \ref{sec6}.
+Proofs of certain technical lemmas are provided in the supplemental document (\cite{supp}).
+The paper concludes with remarks in Section \ref{sec10}.